mattmakai/fullstackpython.com/source/content/pages/11-misc/1104-change-log.markdown

 ## 2015
 ### January
+* Rewrote the Mailchimp sign up form for the email list so it doesn't have the external JQuery libraries as dependencies.
+Site should be even faster now.
 * Stripped a significant portion of unused Bootstrap boilerplate from the CSS file and minified it.
 The resulting CSS file is over 100KB less (about 25KB down from 130KB) so the site should load faster now.